Faculty

 Current Cohort

-Our 2022 program saw participants travel to Edmonton, Alberta from across Canada and the US.
-From undergraduate to postdoc, Alaska to New Orleans to Ontario and BC, we had 9 participants with us with a variety of experiences, interests and backgrounds.
-The group bonded almost instantly and some even discovered that they were related!
+Our 2023 program saw participants travel to Edmonton, Alberta from across Canada and even as far away as Sweden!
+From undergraduate to retirement, Prince George to Lulea, Sweden, we had 9 participants with various experiences, interests and backgrounds.
+This group of amazing women bonded almost instantly and some are still working together today.
 It was a great program and a fantastic group.
-Get to know the SING 2022 participants a little more…
+Get to know the SING 2023 participants a little more…

 Chantel Akinneah